Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Related Work

 This work builds on prior research on AllReduce algorithms for torus networks~\cite{295653,10.1145/2686882,10.1007/978-3-540-24685-5_1, jeaugey2025pat}.
 It introduces a novel latency-optimal algorithm as a bidirectional extension of Rabenseifner's classic Recursive Doubling approach~\cite{10.1007/978-3-540-24685-5_1}.
 Sack and Gropp~\cite{10.1145/2686882} were among the first to analyze collective communication algorithms on torus networks, proposing a novel parallel multidimensional communication pattern for both Bucket and Recursive Doubling.
 Träff and Hunold~\cite{traff2020MultiMPI} similarly advocate exploiting parallelism across independent communication resources by decomposing MPI collectives into multiple concurrent sub-collectives.

 In another direction, scheduling based approaches~\cite{10.1145/3718958.3750499, 10.1145/3718958.3750514, 10.1145/3651890.3672249, 285084, 10.1145/3437801.3441620} address collective communication bottlenecks by casting collective operations as a routing and scheduling optimization problem that is explicitly parameterized by the underlying topology, communication costs, and resource constraints.
-While effective at improving bandwidth utilization and adapting execution to heterogeneous environments, these approaches generally operate over fixed collective algorithms, focusing on schedule synthesis or backend execution efficiency rather than redesigning the algorithmic communication pattern itself.
+While effective at improving bandwidth utilization and adapting execution to heterogeneous environments, these approaches generally operate over fixed collective algorithms or focus on schedule synthesis rather than redesigning the algorithmic communication pattern itself.

 A large number of supercomputers are built from torus networks~\cite{TorusSupercomputer, 10.1145/2686882} and they are widely used running machine learning workloads~\cite{zu2024resiliency, 10.1145/3623490}.
-Despite offering lower bisection and global bandwidth than topologies like Clos, torus networks provide a cost-effective solution for workloads such as ML training, where communication is often structured as a 3D logical torus~\cite{vahdat2023enabling, jouppi2023tpu, fu2024distributed}.
-For example, Google's TPUv4 employs up to 4,096 chips in a 3D (twisted) torus topology supporting dynamic reconfiguration by optical circuit switches.
+Despite offering lower bisection and global bandwidth than topologies like Clos, torus networks provide a cost-effective solution for workloads such as ML training, where communication is often structured as a 3D logical torus~\cite{vahdat2023enabling, TPUv4, fu2024distributed}.
+For example, Google’s TPUv4 employs up to 4,096 chips in a 3D (twisted) torus topology supporting dynamic reconfiguration by optical circuit switches~\cite{TPUv4}.